Cultural Awareness and skills of Intercultural Communication...

-Cultural awareness and knowledge - together with practical skills of cross-cultural communication - are now vital ‘tools for the job’ in all public services for
+These are now vital ‘tools for the job’ in all public services - eg, for

-- NHS doctors and clinical staff, to win and hold confidence and trust of patients from minority ethnic groups, and avoid misdiagnosis or less effective treatment;
+- NHS doctors and clinical staff, to win and hold trust of patients from minority ethnic groups, and to avoid misdiagnosis or less effective treatment;

-- front-line staff to reduce hassle and stress, and deliver user-friendly service that establishes rapport, and gives equality of access for a diverse population, both face-to-face and on the phone.
+- front-line administrative and reception staff, to reduce hassle and stress, and deliver user-friendly service that establishes rapport, and gives equality of access for a diverse population, whether face-to-face or on the phone.

-This participative workshop explains why such skills are needed, and sets out what they are.
+The workshop below has been used for managers and front-line staff at 56 NHS Trusts and over 70 local authority service departments.
 It does not confront people – it helps confront the professional issues.
 It does not tell anyone what to think – it sets an agenda of workplace issues worth thinking about.

-1. Introduction: Purpose, aims, methods and expected outcomes of workshop.
+1. Introduction to purpose, aims, methods and expected outcomes of workshop.

 2. Dealing with unfamiliar names: differing naming systems in UK; spelling problems; best ways to handle pronunciation difficulties; ways of asking names as a first step to building trust and respect.